Post-Birth Control Syndrome Is Real, Here's What You Need To Know

-Like Jenna, many patients experience menstrual-cycle changes and other hormonal irregularities once they discontinue the pill.
+Like Jenna, many patients experience4 menstrual-cycle changes and other hormonal irregularities once they discontinue the pill.
 Like exes who no longer speak, the pill shut downs the conversation between your ovaries and your brain.
 To re-establish that connection, we implemented a high-quality multivitamin plus nutrient-dense foods including quality fats like coconut oil and avocado to build healthy hormones.

 5. Dial down stress.

 Mood swings and other symptoms spiked Jenna’s already-through-the-roof stress levels.
-Among its many miseries, chronic stress directly affects your body’s ability to make sex hormones, exacerbates symptoms like headaches, and depletes nutrients like vitamin B6.
+Among its many miseries, chronic stress directly affects5 your body’s ability to make sex hormones, exacerbates symptoms like headaches, and depletes nutrients like vitamin B6.
 I help patients look for ways to find bliss and dial down stress.
 For Jenna, that included deep breathing, going for a walk during lunch, and yin yoga.

 If you do decide to come off of the pill, here are a few ways you can ease away from it.